 The Aviation Division has two distinct lines of business: Aeronautical and Non-aeronautical.
 Aeronautical revenues are based primarily on operating and capital cost-recovery formulas charged to airlines operating at SEA.
-On the Aeronautical side, 2023 operating revenue is budgeted at \$504.8 million, which is 27.8 percent higher than the 2022 budget due to an increase in operating expenses, higher debt service resulting from new capital investments, and less federal COVID-19 relief grants offset.
-On the Non-aeronautical side, budgeted operating revenues are \$302.6 million, a \$48.6 million or 25.7 percent increase from the 2022 budget mainly driven by higher demand for Parking, Airport Dining and Retail, Ground Transportation, and Rental Cars due to a higher passenger forecast.
-Total operating revenues are budgeted at \$807.4 million, a 27 percent increase from 2022.
-Total operating expenses, including cost allocations from other divisions, are budgeted at \$460.7 million, a 15.9 percent increase from 2022.
-Net operating income before depreciation is \$346.7 million.
+On the Aeronautical side, 2023 operating revenue is budgeted at \$504.9 million, which is 27.8 percent higher than the 2022 budget due to an increase in operating expenses, higher debt service resulting from new capital investments, and less federal COVID-19 relief grant funding to offset costs.
+On the Non-aeronautical side, budgeted operating revenues are \$296.1 million, a \$55.3 million or 23.0 percent increase from the 2022 budget mainly driven by higher demand for Parking, Airport Dining and Retail, Ground Transportation, and Rental Cars due to a higher passenger forecast.
+Total operating revenues are budgeted at \$801.1 million, a 26 percent increase from 2022.
+Total operating expenses, including cost allocations from other divisions, are budgeted at \$460.5 million, a 15.8 percent increase from 2022.
+Net operating income before depreciation is \$340.5 million.